Note: iRocker released a new model of the All Around. Read my review of the 2018 All Around here.

 D-rings and tie downs – The board features a set of D-rings at the nose with secure tie downs, brilliant design for the adventurer who wants to bring gear or to store the paddle as your practice some SUP yoga.
 The D-rings on the sides of the board is there for the previously mentioned optional kayak bundle.

 The Bag – I guess this is kind of an accessory as well as a feature.
 The bag your board rolls up into is big enough for not just the board but also all the extras and then some still!
-A marvellous addition to the bag, as well as the already glorified improvements with support and comfortability as can be seen on the 10’6″ Cruiser review.
+A marvelous addition to the bag, as well as the already glorified improvements with support and comfortability as can be seen on the 10’6″ Cruiser review.

 So it’s pretty obvious by now that I don’t have much bad to say about iRockers.
 Of course, if you are looking for a high-performance board, whether it’s for racing or surfing bigger waves, you’ll need to look elsewhere.
 Fanatic has a great range of surf SUPs and Red Paddle Co produce inflatable racers.